raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 configuration, inferred from the underlying V4L2VideoDevice.

-How it does this is shown below, but examination of the more full-featured pipelines for IPU3, RKISP1 and RaspberryPi are recommend to explore more complex examples.
+How it does this is shown below, but examination of the more full-featured pipelines for IPU3, RKISP1 and RaspberryPi are recommended to explore more complex examples.

-To generate a ``StreamConfiguration``, you need a list of pixel formats and frame sizes which supported outputs of the stream.
+To generate a ``StreamConfiguration``, you need a list of pixel formats and frame sizes which are supported as outputs of the stream.
 You can fetch a map of the ``V4LPixelFormat`` and ``SizeRange`` supported by the underlying output device, but the pipeline handler needs to convert this to a ``libcamera::PixelFormat`` type to pass to applications.
 We do this here using ``std::transform`` to convert the formats and populate a new ``PixelFormat`` map as shown below.

 Continue adding the following code example to our ``generateConfiguration`` implementation.